Keep Your Home California Program: An Overview

 Because payments are made directly to the mortgage servicer, the servicer must agree to participate before you can receive assistance from the program.
 Practically all servicers have signed on for the UMA and MRAP, while participation in the remaining two programs is a bit more sporadic.
 To find out if your servicer is participating in the program you are interested in, go to http://keepyourhomecalifornia.org/participating-servicers or call a Keep Your Home California representative at 888-954-5337.

-Since Keep Your Home California is funded by federal dollars, there is no fee to participate and you generally do not have to repay the assistance that your receive.
+Since Keep Your Home California is funded by federal dollars, there is no fee to participate and participants typically do not have to repay the assistance received.

 The assistance is provided in the form of a non-recourse, non-interest bearing subordinate loan secured by a junior lien that is recorded against the property (except for TAP assistance, which will not be structured as a loan).
-The junior lien will be forgiven after three to five years (depending on the program) from the date assistance was provided.
-You only need to repay the loan if you sell the home for a profit or refinance and take cash out before the forgiveness date.
+The junior lien will be forgiven after five years (most programs) from the date assistance was provided.
+You need to repay the loan only if you sell the home for a profit or refinance and take cash out before the forgiveness date.

 To apply for assistance under Keep Your Home California, you can: